-The following table shows the per share and accompanying Offering Warrant, and per Pre-Funded Warrant and accompanying Offering Warrant, and total placement agent fees we will pay in connection with the sale of the securities in this offering based on the offering price of \$ per share and accompanying Offering Warrant.
+The following table shows the per share and accompanying Offering Warrant, and per pre-funded warrant and accompanying Offering Warrant, and total placement agent fees we will pay in connection with the sale of the securities in this offering based on the assumed offering price of \$ per share and accompanying Offering Warrant.

 Per Share and Offering Warrant Per Pre-Funded Warrant and Offering Warrant Total

-Offering price \$ \$
+Public offering price \$ s \$

-Placement Agent Fees (1) \$ \$ \$
+Placement Agent Fees (1) \$ S \$

-Proceeds to us, before expenses (2) \$ 9 8
+Proceeds to us, before expenses (2) ¢ .
+6 \$